 In 2010 we distributed over $30,000 to many local charities and Rotary Projects supported by the 3 Mandurah Rotary Clubs

 The Rotary WA Cordblood Bank was the major beneficiary from the 2010 Duck Race and was again in 2011.
 We are pleased to be able to assist in this unique project to establish a Cordblood Bank in WA.

 In 2012 we distributed over $40,000 and our Lead beneficiary was People Who Care.

-In 2013 we distributed around $50,000 and our lead beneficiary was Peel Heath Mobile Services
+In 2013 we distributed around $50,000 and our lead beneficiary was Peel Mobile Health Service

-In 2014 we again distributed around $50,000 to local organisations supporting homless youth and to Rotary projects via the three local Rotary Clubs.
+In 2014 we again distributed around $50,000 to local organisations supporting homeless youth and to Rotary projects via the three local Rotary Clubs.

-Since then we have support other local organisations including the Peel Youth Services and the Waroona/Yarloop Bushfire Appeal.
+We have supported other local organisations including the Peel Youth Services and the Waroona/Yarloop Bushfire Appeal.